(If you want a quick guide for beginners how to start investing in the Philippine stock market, you can download your free ebook here.)

 And this approach of investing actually makes sense, especially for beginners.

 In fact, a useful bit of wisdom is to NEVER invest in something we don’t understand.

 So by investing in these giant companies, we protect ourselves from unnecessary huge volatility in companies we don’t have visibility on.

 At least if we hear any update in local news, we can easily respond and adjust.

 But there’s one huge problem with investing that way, or more specifically, sticking to one asset class – such as Philippine equities.

 The first problem touches on the importance of diversification.

-For instance, if our economy, or our politics, or our leaders, or any other factor is not aligning with our expectations in a company, it will shortly follow that our investments in these local companies will suffer.
+For instance, if our economy, or our politics, or any other factor is not aligning with our expectations in a company, it will shortly follow that our investments in these local companies will suffer.